-So Bill lost his regular Cellar No 1 jazz gigs.
-Damn!
-However, he was convinced that there was audience support for good quality jazz, and scoured the area looking for a suitable bar to start up a new gig.
+So Bill lost his regular Cellar No.1 jazz gigs.
+However, he was convinced that there was audience support for good quality jazz, and scoured the area looking for a suitable venue to start up a new gig.
 Amazingly, he found one – just around the corner on South Bridge.
-A dingy, Irish-themed bar ‘Limericks’ had just come on the market in early 2002.
-At that time Bill was running a successful Hi-Tech IT business, and had no intention of becoming a pub owner, but here was an interesting and somewhat challenging opportunity.
-If he could acquire the lease, maybe, just maybe, he could create a “Jazz Bar” with live jazz as its focus – something never before done in Scotland (and in fact not that prevalent anywhere else …).
-Hmmm …
+A dingy, Irish-themed bar named ‘Limericks’ had just come on the market in early 2002.
+At that time Bill was running a successful high-tech IT business, and had no intention of becoming a pub owner, but here was an interesting and somewhat challenging opportunity.
+If he could acquire the lease, maybe, just maybe, he could create a “Jazz Bar” with live jazz as its focus – something never before done in Scotland (and in fact not that prevalent anywhere else…).

-The demise of The Bridge was (and still is!) a severely hard personal financial blow for Bill, who lost a huge amount of personal savings, and was now faced with repaying the massive amounts borrowed.
+The demise of The Bridge was a severely hard financial blow for Bill, who lost a huge amount of personal savings, and was now faced with repaying the massive amounts borrowed.
 These were of course to have been repaid as the bar business grew – but now there was no business, just personal liabilities.
 And worse, the Insurance payout was negligible, due to the miniscule 7-month trading period.
-Oh well.
-Better just get on with something else then.

 Although The Bridge Jazz Bar had only existed for seven short months, the incredibly strong level of audience support that was there gave Bill the confidence, motivation and sheer determination to do it all over again.
 It then took him over three long years of searching (2003-2005), during which he programmed the successful ’80 Queen Street’ music venue, before he found a suitable property.
 THIS ONE!

-And the amazing thing is – it’s Full Circle!
-This very room is the previous ‘Cellar No 1’ where Bill used to play in the 90s, that reopened in 2002 as the ‘Beat Basement’.
+And the amazing thing is – it’s full circle!
+This very room is the previous ‘Cellar No 1’ where Bill used to play in the 90’s, which had reopened in 2002 as the ‘Beat Basement’.
 The pub operators struggled to make it work, and tried several changes of name and format over the years, but the room was not a success for them.
 So now the Lease was on the market, and Bill acquired it in early 2005.
 However, the place was pretty bad shape, having gone downhill over the past 3 years, so it needed another (expensive) refurb.
 Now there was a problem – no money!